Jocalu/paellita-events/README.md

 # Paellita events

-Is an application to add to the calendar the events of a group of friends called "Paellita".
+Is an application to add to the calendar the events of the "Paellita" group of friends.

 ## What's inside?